 An extraordinary set of three 19th Century marble cherub panels from St Paul's Cathedral are set to go under the hammer at Bonhams Fine English Furniture sale on 21st November at New Bond Street.
 Estimated at £10,000 – 15,000, the marbles formed part of the altar and its surroundings, which has been steeped in controversy for over a century.

 The marbles have been in the same hands since they were rescued by the current vendor, Sir Donald Insall, among the architects engaged in the restoration of Windsor Castle following the fire in 1992.

 The panels were key elements of the "Bodley Reredos" a new altar and surrounds designed for St Paul's by George Frederick Bodley, and were heralded as "the most important work of the kind ever erected in England in the Italian style".
-Although the marbles were exquisitely designed and beautifully sculpted, they became the center of a fierce struggle between Protestants and Catholics.
+Although the marbles were exquisitely designed and beautifully sculpted, they became the centre of a fierce struggle between Protestants and Catholics.

 In 1883, when Bodley was invited to submit designs for a new altar and surrounds, the re-design of the Cathedral's interior was already well underway.
 Every stage of the process was subject to scrutiny and debate, but the appearance of the altar and its reredos was the most contentious issue, and was one which had caused arguments since the Cathedral was built.

 The marbles would have appealed to Sir Christopher Wren's desires for the altarpiece, but the inclusion of the cherubs was not to everyone's taste.
 A group of Protestant churchmen launched a campaign against the Dean and Chapter of St. Paul's Cathedral for erecting a superstitious symbol.
 While the drive to have the altarpiece removed was unsuccessful at the time, the works were eventually dismantled in the 1970s.